fixlr/checkups/README.md

 ### Announcers

 Configured by setting the `ANNOUNCER` environment variable.
+Announcers are responsible for receiving a new status object and sending a notification when there has been a change.

+Announcers take no arguments to initialize and should respond to `announce`.

 * **Stdout** (default): logs all messages to STDOUT